nalank1/CSI3140-Lab1/README.md

-# CSI3140-Lab1
+# CSI3140-Labs
-This is the repository for CSI3140 Lab 1.
+This is the repository containing the labs for CSI3140 Summer 2024.

+#Contributors
+Nalan Kurnaz
+Lina Moussadek